Battling addiction and ready for treatment?

 What Is Heroin?

-Heroin is a powerful opiate known by street names such as “Black Tar,” “China White,” and “Smack.”
+Heroin is a powerful illicit drug known by street names such as “Black Tar,” “China White,” and “Smack.”
 It is typically injected but can also be abused by smoking, swallowing, or snorting the drug.

 Effects of Heroin Abuse